 Shadow IT is the term given to the use of unauthorized and unapproved software, devices, or services within an organization.
 Employees may often resort to using shadow IT tools in order to get their job done more efficiently or because they are not satisfied with the approved options.
 This unofficial IT can include anything from personal cell phones and home computers, to software and cloud-based applications.

 So you might be wondering why this is a big deal.
 After all, if it works and the employees are productive, what's the harm?
-Well, the problem with Shadow IT is that while it can provide benefits for companies, it can also introduce a lot of risk that must be managed.
+Well, the problem with Shadow IT is that while it can provide benefits for companies, it can also introduce a lot of security risk that must be managed.
 These unauthorized tools may not be secure and may not be compliant with organizational policies.
-Additionally, shadow IT can make it difficult for organizations to track data and protect against data loss.
+Additionally, shadow IT can make it difficult for organizations to track corporate data and protect against data loss.

 How common is Shadow IT?